Kitware/VTK/Documentation/release/dev/wasm-bokeh-blur-gles.md

 for mipmaps in GLES builds. `glGenerateMipmap` cannot generate them for those formats, and the failed call left an error behind that later showed up as a spurious "Failed to read pixels" message.
 Such textures now use linear filtering.

+Copying the depth buffer into a texture, which `vtkDepthPeelingPass` does whenever it owns its opaque Z texture, now uses a framebuffer blit in GLES builds. `glCopyTexImage2D` cannot target a depth format there, so depth peeling failed inside any render pass that renders to its own framebuffer.
+The texture takes the depth format of the framebuffer it is copied from, since a depth blit is only defined between matching formats.